DollyAgrawal2901/CODTECH-Task2-BloggingWebsite/README.md

 ## Overview

-This blogging site project is a full-featured platform designed to allow users to create, manage, and share blog posts seamlessly.
+Thinkker blogging site project is a full-featured platform designed to allow users to create, manage, and share blog posts seamlessly.
 Built using the MERN stack (MongoDB, Express.js, React.js, and Node.js), it emphasizes user authentication, responsive design, and a user-friendly interface.

 ## Features